carnifex17/Cybersecurity-Notes/Penetration Testing Notes.md

 ---

-# Footprinting
+# Reconnaissance
 ---
 ### Our goal is not to get at the systems but to find all the ways to get there.
 ---
 **To do proper reconnnaissance we should use three principles:**
 1. There is more than meets the eye.
 Consider all points of view.
 2. Distinguish between what we see and what we do not see.
 3. There are always ways to gain more information.
 Understand the target.
 ### Methodology
-This methodology is nested in 6 layers and represents, metaphorically speaking, boundaries that we try to pass with the enumeration process.
+This methodology of footprinting is nested in 6 layers and represents, metaphorically speaking, boundaries that we try to pass with the enumeration process.
 The whole enumeration process is divided into three different levels:
 - Infrastructure-based enumeration
 - Host-based enumeration
 - OS-based enumeration